Frazzled No More

 My doctor’s hypothesis

-After a lengthy conversation about my personal history, he offered a surprising hypothesis: Perhaps I had the adult version of attention deficit disorder (ADD ADHD).
+After a lengthy conversation about my personal history, he offered a surprising hypothesis: Perhaps I had attention deficit hyperactivity disorder (ADHD).

 But aren’t people with ADD hyperactive?
 I asked.
 The official name of the condition is, after all, attention-deficit/hyperactivity disorder, and as anyone who knows me will attest, I operate in anything but high gear.
 Even when the brain is working fast and furious, this body barely budges.
 That was even more true of me during childhood, when ADD is generally diagnosed.

-It seems, however, that there are two distinct types of the condition: the more familiar one, called predominantly hyperactive, and one that’s gaining recognition, predominantly inattentive.
+It seems, however, that there are three distinct types of ADHD: the more familiar one, called predominantly hyperactive, and one that’s gaining recognition, predominantly inattentive.
 People with the latter variety are notably absentminded, the daydreamy types who quietly tune out at meetings or in class.
 Often they go undiagnosed because their symptoms are so subtle.
 The majority are female.

 Perhaps, the psychologist suggested, I was suffering from ADD number two.